ethereum/ethereum-org-website/docs/dapps/index.md

 ## What is a dapp? {#what-is-a-dapp}

 How do Ethereum applications differ from traditional web applications?
 Decentralized applications (dapps) on Ethereum are web applications backed by Ethereum smart contracts.
-Instead of using a centralized server or database, these applications rely on the blockchain as a storage backend.
+Instead of using a centralized server or database, these applications rely on the blockchain as a "backend" for program logic and storage.
 This leads to potentially unstoppable applications: anyone can spin up a copy of the frontend, and freely connect it to the public Ethereum network.

 ## How to use an application built on Ethereum {#how-to-use-an-application-built-on-ethereum}